Kamieniu/angular-style-guide/README.md

     }
 ```
 ### Style modules should be as easy as it could be
+It's really important to keep our styles as easy and dummy as it could be.

 ### Remember to use mixins, variables, parent relation (&)
 > Bad
 ```scss